preemptive/dasho-samples/shelflife/tokensource/README.md

 ## Important Note

-To run this sample you need to create a token using _PreEmptive Protection - DashO_.
+To run this sample you need to create a token using _PreEmptive Protection™ DashO™ for Android & Java_.

 1. Start DashO's graphical user interface.
 2. From the menu select **Window &gt; Shelf Life Token...**.